mdeaves/robug-blog/content/posts/000-the-problem.md

 ![Waterfront area with rocky terrain, picnic table, and wooded slope](/images/terrain-2.jpg)

-## Our Dream Homestead Tool

-A utility carrier that can:

-- Handle Canadian Shield terrain — rocks, roots, slopes, soft ground
-- Carry 200–250 kg of payload without tipping or bogging
-- Pull stumps via a front winch
-- Move slowly and safely around kids, dogs, and other obstacles
-- Follow me around the property autonomously, or safely come to me at the touch of a button
-- Fit in the back of our Model Y so I can bring it wherever it is needed
-- Is quiet and clean to operate (no IC engine)
-- Functions as a mobile power station with 120 V AC

-That's E-Yor.

 ## Inspiration

-Some commercially available products do exist — but they're expensive (typically $20,000+).
+Some commercially available solutions do exist — but they're expensive (typically $20,000+).
 They also tend to be gasoline powered, and I really want to extend my knowledge of electric drivetrains, lithium-ion batteries, and robotic navigation.

 **[The Ferocarrier](https://www.ferocarrier.com/en/tracked-carrier/fero-etp-10-electric-tracked-carrier/)** is probably the closest thing to what I have in mind — a tracked utility carrier with a flat bed, designed for job site work.
 Low, wide, stable, but with limited ground clearance.